jsbattig/py-winmail-opener/memory-bank/progress.md

 - **CI/CD Infrastructure**:
   - Fixed GitHub Actions workflow to handle version updates correctly by matching the exact string format used in source files
   - Created a complete CI/CD pipeline where code changes trigger version bumps and releases, which in turn trigger Homebrew formula updates
+  - Added direct workflow call mechanism to ensure the update-homebrew workflow is triggered reliably
   - Enhanced formula updating with robust syntax validation and intelligent formula repair capabilities:
     - Precise pattern matching to avoid breaking the Ruby syntax
     - Auto-detection and repair of broken `assert_match` lines